denisDCD/denisDCD/README.md

 - 👋 Hi, I’m @denisDCD
-- 👀 I’m interested in learn more about C#, C++ and other stuff involving back-end
+- 👀 I’m interested in learn more about front-end and back-end
 - 🌱 I’m currently learning HTML, CSS and JavaScritp
 <!---
 denisDCD/denisDCD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.